 Consumerism is real and it drives the current capitalist world.
 Commercials and publicity constantly sell us happiness, success, and fulfillment in the form of a product.

-For example, Coca Cola’s slogans in the past decade have revolved around how one bottle of Coca Cola can give you happiness.
-For example, this commercial titled “Coca Cola Happiness Machine” depicts how different persons become happier after receiving bottles of Coca Cola.
+For example, Coca-Cola’s slogans in the past decade have revolved around how one bottle of Coca-Cola can give you happiness.

 Even if you acquire all the material things you could wish for, you won’t feel truly satisfied.
 Why?
 Because if you still feel discontent with what you’ve already acquired, it means you value something else, something those material things don’t have.